 Methadone is a potent and long-acting opioid replacement drug.
 In the medical field, it is primarily used to relieve moderate to severe pain.
 The drug can also be used to treat addiction to heroin, morphine, codeine, and other opioids.
 What makes it popular is its long duration of action, extremely powerful effects, and low cost.
 Methadone not only decreases the sensation of pain but also diminishes the emotional response to pain.
 It is usually available in liquid or tablet form.

-The Dangers and Symptoms of Methadone Abuse
+The Dangers and Symptoms of Methadone Misuse

 Some Methadone users may feel sick when they start taking the drug.
 Women taking Methadone may experience irregular periods.

 A person’s heart rate, respiration, and body temperature may drop.
 Death may occur if breathing becomes too weak.
-Furthermore, when pregnant women use Methadone, the fetus also becomes exposed dependent on the drug.

 The symptoms may produce the following problems: Sneezing, delusions, paranoia, elevated blood pressure, suicidal thoughts, nausea, fever, tremors, depression, insomnia, agitation, and other highly-unpleasant effects.